wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

 1 - Introduction
 ================

-  PclZip is a library that allow you to manage a Zip archive.
+  digiPclZip is a library that allow you to manage a Zip archive.

-  Full documentation about PclZip can be found here : http://www.phpconcept.net/pclzip
+  Full documentation about digiPclZip can be found here : http://www.phpconcept.net/pclzip

 2 - What's new
 ==============